sboursault/training/progession.md

 > cypress time travel

 **45min**
-The professor automize the 2 tests on the mini basket detail.
+The professor automates the 2 tests on the mini basket detail.
 We use a more precise selector for the product to use.
 The trainee repeats.